akhanalcs/selfhosted-guides/services/recyclarr/README.md

 # Recyclarr
 This is used to sync Media Naming, Quality Definitions (File Size), Custom Formats and Quality Profiles from TRaSH Guides to Radarr and Sonarr automatically on a schedule.
+This guide shows how to setup Recyclarr for Radarr only.
+Setting up for Sonarr is similar.

 - Some people run 3 instances of Radarr for different quality profiles (e.g., 1080p, 4K, Anime).
 - But I like to keep it simple and just run 1 instance of Radarr with 1080p and 4K profiles combined.